 She grieves for her son, losing the only father figure he had ever known.
 For never having known his father.
 For every single time someone thinks that, his conception having been an accident, that he is a mistake.
 For ripping him away from his home and putting him in danger, for the college education that he’d probably never have, now.
 She grieves because Lucas is someone special, something special, and she has no idea what that is, or if there are others like him out there somewhere.

 She grieves for these people here, troubled and put-upon, forgotten, sometimes disappearing without a trace.
-They had never had a chance at the perfect, privileged life she had led with Sir.
+They had never had a chance at the perfect, privileged life she had led with Master.
 She grieves for Pen, sitting with Estelle and unable to fix her, while the home he built with Tree is torn apart in the wind.
 She grieves for Hal, lost in a labyrinth of changing forms, bewildering and bewildered, hiding behind a charming smile and wondering how to accomplish a nearly impossible task.

 She grieves for everything from the state of Tibet to the shingles tearing off the roof.
 And running under it, the grief that she no longer has the certainty of belonging, of knowing where she fits in the world.
 That loss has ripped the biggest hole, and it hurts the worst.